-Freezing And Melting Science Experiment: Dangle Ice With Salt And A String
+Freezing And Melting Points Science Experiment: How Does Salt Affect Ice And Liquid Water?

 Video Directions